 Orgasmic dysfunction is a condition that occurs when someone has difficulty reaching orgasm.
 This difficulty occurs even when they’re sexually aroused and there’s sufficient sexual stimulation.
 When this condition occurs in women, it’s known as female orgasmic dysfunction.
 Men can also experience orgasmic dysfunction, but this is much less common.

 Orgasms are intense feelings of release during sexual stimulation.
 They can vary in intensity, duration, and frequency.
 Orgasms can occur with little sexual stimulation, but sometimes much more stimulation is necessary.

 Many women have difficulty reaching orgasm with a partner, even after ample sexual stimulation.
-Studies suggest orgasmic dysfunction affects 11 to 41 percent of women.
+Studies suggest orgasmic dysfunction affects of women.

 Orgasmic dysfunction is also known as anorgasmia or female orgasmic disorder.